 The sheer amount of mass needed is a little daunting.
 An entire city block length’s worth of cars (36.7 tons worth) would have to be lifted 10 meters in the air to provide just a single kilowatt-hour of energy storage.
 That’s only long enough to extend the typical household’s energy usage one hour.
 On the other hand, gravitational storage doesn’t degrade like battery chemistry, and could potentially be ramped up quickly to meet demand.

 Several types of gravitational storage systems have been designed, and are beginning to be tested around the world.
-A unique design being developed by Energy Vault uses hundreds of 35 ton bricks lifted by six cranes, all stacking and unstacking bricks simultaneously.
+An initial design developed by Energy Vault used hundreds of 35 ton bricks lifted by six cranes, all stacking and unstacking bricks simultaneously, although they have recently pivoted towards building-like structures.
 Other companies are planning to experiment with underground storage, utilizing abandoned kilometer-deep mineshafts.
 Others prefer keep their weights entirely at ground level, using train cars that move mass up and downhill.
 There’s a project being built in Nevada that will move a fully loaded train upwards along a short track to store up to 12.5 MWh of energy.
 It should produce up to 50 MW of power for 15 minutes, using 210 train cars on 10 tracks, weighing a total of 68,000 tons, around 320 tons per car.
 Gravitational energy storage is heavy stuff!

 uses fast-spinning wheels to store and release energy.
 These systems are often made with steel or carbon fiber, are highly durable, and can run in a vacuum or with magnets to reduce friction.
 They ramp up incredibly quickly, within milliseconds, meaning they can help with improving the quality of electricity in a microgrid.
 Flywheels can also discharge their stored energy rapidly.